chriscaragianis/bookmark_page/README.md

 #Bookmarker

-A tool for making nice webpages out of your Chrome bookmarks.
+A gem for making nice webpages out of bookmarks exported from your browser.

+##Installation

+##Usage